 - Easy Lentil ‘Meatballs’ and Spaghetti (Vegan)

 - Aubergine, Halloumi and Lentil Salad With Tahini Dressing

 - 180 g red lentils

-- 1 tbsp curry powder (we used medium)
+- 1 tablespoon curry powder (we used medium)

 - 200 ml rich & creamy coconut milk (about half a tin)